This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Leaf without a petiole

-The snake plant is the perfect example of a leaf that can be cut and propagated in this way.
+The snake plant is the perfect example of a leaf that can be cut and propagated this way.
 Many succulents with fleshy, thick leaves lead themselves to this form of propagation.
 The longleaf of the snake plant must be cut into 3-4 inch rectangles or squares.

 These can then be placed vertically in your prepared pot.
 New plants will be seen forming from the midvein.